peabodyAdmin/graphiti/aiden/docs/01-business_rules.md

 **Enforcement:** API

 **Category:** Validation
-**Description:** Conversation `processId` (UI hint for preferred Process) MUST:
+**Description:** Conversation `DEFAULT_PROCESS` edge (UI hint for preferred Process) MUST:
-- Reference an enabled Process when present
+- Target an enabled Process when present
-- May be null for new conversations until user selects a Process
+- May be absent for new conversations until user selects a Process
 - Update idempotently when user creates an agent turn with a different Process

-**Rationale:** processId exists to pre-populate the UI selector, not to drive execution.
+**Rationale:** `DEFAULT_PROCESS` exists to pre-populate the UI selector, not to drive execution.
 Keeping it aligned with enabled Processes prevents invalid defaults.

 **Violation Impact:** UI defaults to unavailable Processes; user must reconfigure every turn.